ray-project/ray/doc/source/cluster/config.rst

 The key for one of the node types in :ref:`available_node_types <cluster-configuration-available-node-types>`.
 This node type will be used to launch the head node.

-If the field ``head_node_type`` is changed and an update is executed with :ref:`ray up<ray-up-doc>`, the currently running head node will be considered outdated; the user will receive a prompt asking to confirm scale-down of the outdated head node, and the cluster will restart with a new head node.
+If the field ``head_node_type`` is changed and an update is executed with :ref:`ray up<ray-up-doc>`, the currently running head node will be considered outdated.
+The user will receive a prompt asking to confirm scale-down of the outdated head node, and the cluster will restart with a new head node.
 Changing the :ref:`node_config<cluster-configuration-node-config>` of the :ref:`node_type<cluster-configuration-node-types-type>` with key ``head_node_type`` will also result in cluster restart after a user prompt.